 On page 346 of The Life and Epistles of Saint Paul, Conybeare and Howson write:

 The festivals observed by the apostolic church were at the first the same with those of the Jews, and the observance of these was continued especially by the Christians of Jewish birth for a considerable time.
 [They have to say that.
 It was twenty years.]
 A higher and more spiritual meaning, however, was attached to their celebration.

 Jesus is clearly shown in John 7 observing both the Feast of Tabernacles and the Last Great Day, but Pentecost is the festival most frequently named in the Bible in reference to the Apostle Paul following Christ's resurrection.
 Everybody knows that the events of Acts 2 took place on the day of Pentecost, a few days after Christ's resurrection; but I want you to notice a verse in I Corinthians, where Paul is writing to a Gentile church.

-I Corinthians 16:8 But I will tarry in Ephesus until Pentecost.
+I Corinthians 16:8 But I [he is writing to this Gentile church] will tarry in Ephesus until Pentecost.